Is FUT seasons matchmaking random or does it attempt to find an opponent with a similar track record? We decided to find out.

 It is clearly visible that the average ranking of a base player’s opponents depends on his own ranking.
 Roughly speaking, the higher the base player’s ranking, the better opponents he gets.
 Again, the result is statistically significant (p = ~0.00 with a regression coefficient of .64 +/- 0.05 at a significance level of 95 %).

 A notable observation when looking at the chart is that there are exceptions to the general rule that your opponents’ average skill level equals your skill level.
 The dots in our chart do not form a straight line intercepting the Y-axis at 0 with a regression coefficient of .50.
-Rather, we see the lesser base players face some tough opposition, whereas the better players usually get opponents slightly below their own level.
+Rather, we see the lesser base-players face some tough opposition, whereas the better players usually get opponents slightly below their own level.
 The reason for that is quite obvious:

-If you are close to the absolute top, the chance of picking a better opponent than yourself is smaller, because there are fewer to chose from above you than below you.
+If you are close to the absolute top, the chance of picking a better opponent than yourself is smaller, because there are fewer to choose from above you than below you.
 And of course vice versa.

-Another thing worth mentioning is that this chart delivers some insight into why FUT feels quite inconsistent: Although the dots in the chart above are average opponent rankings, the fluctuation is clearly visible in the fact that base players with similar rankings face different levels of opposition on average during that 10 match run.
+Another thing worth mentioning is that this chart delivers some insight into why FUT feels quite inconsistent: Although the dots in the chart above are average opponent rankings, the fluctuation is clearly visible in the fact that base-players with similar rankings face different levels of opposition on average during that 10 match run.
 Hence, it is quite clear that even though your average opponent may be equal to you, you should still expect to see a considerable degree of variance in the level difficulty.
 A likely explanation to this variation is that FUT’s matchmaking algorithm needs to operate with a certain level of tolerance in order to ensure timely match making.
-Hence, the matchmaking still contains elements of randomness despite the aspiration to create equal matches.
+Hence, the matchmaking still has elements of randomness despite the aspiration to create equal matches.